 Management continuously reviews with legal counsel the status of regulatory matters and pending or threatened litigation.
-We evaluate the likelihood that a loss contingency exists in accordance with Statement of Financial Accounting Standards No. 5 ("SFAS No. 5"), "Accounting for Contingencies".
-SFAS No. 5 requires a loss contingency to be recorded if it is probable and reasonably estimable as of the date of the financial statements.
+We evaluate the likelihood that a loss contingency exists in accordance with SFAS No. 5, which requires a loss contingency to be recorded if it is probable and reasonably estimable as of the date of the financial statements.
 See Note 5 to AllianceBernstein's condensed consolidated financial statements contained in Item 1 of this Form 10-Q.